jviney/go-proc/README.md

 ## Overview

-Go process inspector exposes process data on Linux and Mac OS with a common API.
+Go process inspector exposes process data on Linux and macOS with a common API.

 Inspired by [sys-proctable](http://github.com/djberg96/sys-proctable).